under construction

 SPECIAL RTTY DECODER FOR NAVTEX

 Special RTTY op-amp decoder adapted for NAVTEX DX purposes only.
+Intended for connection to a COM port.
 Extraordinairy good decoding performance.
 Signals in noise - between S0 and S1 - almost error free decoding is possible.
 Can be used as an external FSK decoder in HAMCOM and CODE3.

 This op-amp decoder uses an EMC free negative voltage converter, so ideal for mobile (car or boat) use!!